 Das Cookbook

-I’ve included Das Cookbook :German Cooking California Style because it emphasizes the lighter side of German cooking.
-Hans Röckenwagner’s Cafe and Bakery in Los Angeles take German food, and fuse it with California produce (and the Californian desire to eat minimal calories).
-What you get in the cookbook is classic German dishes and a lot more veggies.
+I’ve included Das Cookbook: German Cooking California Style because it emphasizes the lighter side of German cooking.
+Hans Röckenwagner’s Cafe and Bakery in Los Angeles takes German food and fuses it with California produce (and the Californian desire to eat minimal calories).
+What you get in the cookbook is classic German dishes, along with a lot more vegetables.
 So yes, there is a great recipe for Spätzle, but he adds pea shoots and morel mushrooms (that’s dinner here tonight, btw).
-There are a lot more sandwich and salad recipes than your average cookbook… and I defy you to find another German Cookbook with Avocado fries.
-Still… the classics are in here like Wiener/Jäger Schnitzel, Roast Goose, Goulasch, and baked goods like Pretzels (that he also uses for Knoedel!), Vanilla Kipferl and Lebkuchen.
+There are many more sandwich and salad recipes than in your average cookbook, and I defy you to find another German Cookbook with Avocado fries.
+Still, the classics are here, including Wiener/Jäger Schnitzel, Roast Goose, Goulash, and baked goods like Pretzels (which he also uses for Knoedel!), Vanilla Kipferl, and Lebkuchen.
 And while he uses less Streusel than most Americans expect on their “coffee cake”, his recipe for Rhubarb Streusel Kuchen is spot on for me.

-If you are looking to include German flavors into your everyday California Kitchen (or any kitchen that loves lots of fresh fruit and veggies) then Das Cook Book is perfect for you.
+If you are looking to include German flavors into your everyday California Kitchen, or any kitchen that loves lots of fresh fruit and veggies, then Das Cook Book is perfect for you.

 Das Cookbook: German Cooking . . .
 California Style